MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantBlockedCallingNumbers.md

 You can test your number blocking by using the Test-CsInboundBlockedNumberPattern command.

 The scope of tenant blocked calling numbers is global across the given tenant.
-This command-let can also turn on/off the blocked calling numbers setting in tenant level.
+This command-let can also turn on/off the blocked calling numbers setting at the tenant level.

 To get the current tenant blocked calling numbers setting, use Get-CsTenantBlockedCallingNumbers